-Clinical Training and Supervision Sequence.
+Clinical Training and Supervision Sequence

 Clinical training is the second major component of the training experience in marriage and family therapy.
-Following the completion of prerequisite courses, the MFT foundation course (MFT 541), the first MFT therapy course (MFT 551), the diagnosis course (MFT 556), and the ethics course (MFT 542), students are able to begin a two-semester (Fall and Spring) practicum, followed by a 12-month (Summer, Fall, and Spring) internship.
+Following the completion of prerequisite courses, the MFT foundation course (MFT 541), the first MFT therapy course (MFT 551), the diagnosis course (MFT 556), and the ethics course (MFT 542), students are able to begin a two-semester (Fall and Spring) practicum, followed by a12-month internship (Summer, Fall, and Spring).

 For the practicum, each student is required to provide services at an approved clinical site in the community for 12 hours per week.
 This experience provides the student with basic skills and techniques in interviewing, clinical assessment, and case management at the "novice" level.
-Students attend a weekly course seminar for one hour per week with a faculty instructor.
+Students attend a weekly course seminar forone hour per week with a faculty instructor.

-Following the practicum, each student undertakes a 12-month, intensive (20 hours per week) internship in a clinical facility, where the intern may hone his/her skills as an "apprentice" clinician under the mentorship of an on-site supervisor and oversight of a faculty supervisor.
+Following the practicum, each student undertakes a 12-month, intensive (20 hours per week) internship in aclinical facility, where the intern may hone their skills as an "apprentice" clinician under the mentorship of an on-site supervisor and oversight of a faculty supervisor.
 The internship is designed to be a much more extensive experience than the practicum experience, with the intern assuming primary responsibility for 12 -15clinical cases per week.
 The student can expect much guidance during the internship experience, with over three hours per week spent in supervision to discuss clinical assessment, case dynamics, skill development, and use of self in the role of "therapist".
-By the end of the program, students must complete 400 clinical contact hours with a minimum of 100 hours of supervision of those clinical contact hours under an AAMFT ApprovedSupervisor.
+By the end of the program, students must complete 400 clinical contact hours with a minimum of 100 hours of supervision of those clinical contact hours under an AAMFT Approved Supervisor.
 The specifics of these requirements will be discussed later.

-Please see Clinical Handbook for more information in clinical training.
+Please see the Clinical Handbook for more detailed information about the clinical training component.